The final project will be your opportunity to take what you learned in the class and put it towards a project of your choice.

 - variations in object mechanical properties (friction, weight, etc.)

 Project ProposalThe project proposal is intended as a forcing function for you to crystalize a project idea.
-Moreover, it gives us a chance to offer you a feedback and make sure that your plan is worthwhile and feasible.
-It should be approximately one page (at most, say, 500 words) detailing your idea for the project.
-It should:
+Moreover, it gives us a chance to offer you a feedback and make sure that your plan is feasible in the time allotted to the project.
+The first draft (for 6.800 students) should be ~500-750 words, and the final version ~1000 words.
+It should detail your idea for the project, and:

 - Define exactly what the project deliverable is.

-- Briefly describe why the project is worthwhile and interesting.
+- Briefly describe why the project is interesting.

 - List the topics that we have studied (or that we will study) in class that are covered by your project.
-For example: kineamtics, deep/geometric perception, force control, motion planning, etc.
+For example: kinematics, deep/geometric perception, force control, motion planning, etc.

-Final PresentationThe project presentation is due by the last day of classes: Tuesday, Dec 8.
+Final PresentationThe project presentation is due by: Wednesday, Dec 8.
 Extensions may be granted on request.
-The presentation must have duration of 3 minutes for individual projects and 5 minutes for group projects.
-Please try to share the 5 minutes evenly between the various members of the group.
+The presentation must have duration of 3 minutes for individual projects, 4 minutes for two-person projects and 5 minutes for three-person projects.
+For group presentations, please try to share the time evenly between the various members of the group.
 This year we will require you to upload presentations on Youtube, more details will follow on Piazza.

 - An abstract.